VerS7/python-mp4togif/README.md

 # MP4toGIF
+University project
-University project of mp4 video to gif converter
+Mp4 video to gif converter
+Based on python with PyQt5
+cv2-python used for converting
+Threading realised